Services

 Yes, various RPA tools such as UI.Vision and TagUI offer the ability to automate browser tasks on macOS.
 These tools allow you to create scripts that automate internet-based processes, including verifying websites, extracting data, and handling images without human intervention.

-You can use Apple’s built-in Automator app, which offers users the ability to create automated workflows through a user-friendly, no-code interface.
+You can use Apple’s built-in Automator and Shortcut app, which offers users the ability to create automated workflows through a user-friendly, no-code interface.
 Automator helps developers and non-technical users automate file management, internet tasks, and routine activities without extensive programming knowledge.

 For more on RPA